 - Audit trails – track communications for compliance

 Human error is one of the leading causes of data breaches in law firms.
-By keeping all communications within secure, centralized systems, you:
+By keeping communications within secure systems, you prevent exposure and maintain compliance.

 2. Strong Authentication Protocols

-Add multiple layers of defense against unauthorized access to protect your firm’s most sensitive systems and data.
+Add multiple layers of defense against unauthorized access to protect sensitive systems and data.

 Best Practice: